Verde River, AZ

 Western Resource Advocates Promotes Water Conservation and Reuse to Support Communities and Protect the Verde River

 Western Resource Advocates promotes water conservation and reuse to sustain water for our communities as a wiser alternative to expensive and environmentally harmful new water diversion projects.
 We provide information on solutions and help develop community water resource plans.
 We are also developing strategies to help homes and businesses conserve their well water – which pulls from the same groundwater that feeds the Verde River.
+Two studies, one produced for the Town of Camp Verde and another focused on areas in the Verde Valley where groundwater pumping has the most impact on the River, provide targeted strategies to reduce groundwater pumping.
 This conservation of well water can help keep healthy water flows to support wildlife and recreation while maintaining a high quality of life for everyone.